Jump to a section

 Another way to improve your payment history is to get a secured credit card.
 You don’t need good credit to qualify for a secured credit card, and if you make your monthly payments consistently, it can help your credit.

-But again, remember to confirm that your credit card issuer of choice reports to the credit bureaus.
+But again, remember to confirm that your credit card issuer reports to the credit bureaus.

-When your balance for a credit card, loan, or other lines of credit falls below 30% of your credit limit, your credit score jumps up.
-So you should make more than the minimum payment each month if you’re able.
+When your balance on a credit card, loan, or other lines of credit fall below 30% of your credit limit, your credit score jumps up.
+So if you’re carrying a balance higher than 30%, you should pay it off as soon as you’re able.
 The sooner you can shrink your balance, the sooner you’ll repair your credit score.

 Your credit utilization (how much of your credit limit you’re actively using) determines 30% of your credit score — as such, paying down large balances can make a big difference to your credit!